sowmyasrikota/RecommenderSystem/README.md

 # RecommenderSystem
-PopularityBasedRecommenderSystem
+PopularityBasedRecommenderSystem:
-The project predicts the pupular cuisines based on the number of ratings given by customers
+This project predicts the pupular cuisines based on the number of ratings given by customers